25 Kid-Friendly Spring Day Trip Ideas for NYC Families

 12. Explore the Chinese Scholar’s Garden at Staten Island’s Snug Harbor Cultural Center.
 Afterward, hit the next-door children's museum.

 14. Pack a picnic lunch and head to Caumsett State Park on a peninsula that juts out into the Long Island Sound.
 Your family will enjoy miles of beautiful nature paths; it's one of our favorite parks on Long Island.

-Tots can enjoy the oversize Duplo building pit, or check out the new Ninjago play area debuting this spring at the Legoland Discovery Center.
-Photo by Rose Gordon Sala.
+Tots can enjoy the oversize Duplo building pit at the Legoland Discovery Center.
+Photo by Rose Gordon Sala

 16. Walk, bike, scooter, or blade across the really neat Walkway Over the Hudson in Poughkeepsie, connecting Dutchess and Ulster counties.
 Then check out the cool children's activities in town, including the fun Mid-Hudson Children’s Museum afterward.

 17. Just on the other side of the George Washington Bridge, Palisades Interstate Park is where we will head for a gorgeous guided Mother’s Day hike.
 You’ll find ample parking, stunning Hudson River views, and a snack bar.

 19. Visit New Jersey’s whimsical 42-acre Grounds For Sculpture.
 Our best experiences have been on their walk-in tours—call to confirm on the morning of your intended visit.

 20. Pelham Bay Park is the largest park in NYC—three times the size of Central Park.
 To say it has something for everyone in your family is an understatement.
 Take a stroll along the Orchard Beach Promenade to behold the beauty of spring.

 View the glowing lantern creations at the Chinese Lantern Festival.
-Photo by Sichuan Tianyu/courtesy of the festival.
+Photo by Sichuan Tianyu for of the festival

 24. Try one of the three living history museums in the NYC area.